 Wages.
 It was all very well having time off but a worker needed money to make use of this new leisure time.
 The late 19th century began to see real increases in wages, particularly in the 1890s.

 Transport.
 The advent of the steam locomotive in the early 19th century and the development of train networks around the middle of the century were key elements in improving transport.
 The provision of local services was especially useful for football players and supporters, e.g. a number of football and rugby teams in the capital played at grounds which were close to the North London Line which ran from Richmond (to the west of London) through the north western suburbs of the capital and on to North Woolwich.
 Horse-drawn omnibuses and trams became a crucial means of local transport; omnibuses were in use from 1830 and trams from 1860-1870.
 Electric trams appeared around the turn of the 20th century.

 Availability of pitches.
 Although some private grounds may have been used, public parks generally started to appear around the 1860s and 1870s, providing more space for pitches.
 Clapham Common, which as the name implies was once common land for the parishes of Battersea and Clapham, was converted into parkland in 1878.
 Battersea Fields, an area once used for market gardens and duelling, became Battersea Park in 1858.
 Wanderers and other London sides used both places at various times.
-Stanley Park in Liverpool (1870) was another area that was renowned for hosting early matches in the 1870s and 1880s.
+Stanley Park in Liverpool (opened in 1870) was another area that was renowned for hosting early matches in the 1870s and 1880s.

 The lawn mower was invented by Edwin Budding in Gloucestershire in 1830.
 Before this time grassed areas might be maintained by scything or by letting sheep graze.
 Lord’s Cricket Ground only gave up on sheep in 1864 when a mower was acquired and a groundsman appointed.